2001–02 Phoenix Suns season

 The season was a disappointment for an organization looking to build a new core of talent.
-For the first time since the 1996–97 season, the All-Star Game did not feature a Suns player.
-To complete the season on a low note, a franchise-record of 13 straight playoff appearances was snapped when the Suns failed to qualify for postseason play.
-Following the season, Majerle retired after playing in his second stint with the Suns.
+For the first time since the 1996–97 season, the NBA All-Star Game did not feature a Suns player.
+To complete the season on a low note, a franchise-record of 13 straight NBA playoff appearances was snapped when the Suns failed to qualify for postseason play.

+Following the season, Majerle retired after playing in his second stint with the Suns, and Wallace was released to free agency.